Quick Answer

 What to Expect Next

-Send the company proof of medical expenses and work losses as you acquire them.
-Your insurer might request more evidence, but if they don’t, they have 30 days to provide the reimbursement.
-After the 30 days are up, you’ll be entitled to interest.
+Your insurer might request additional documentation, but if they don't, they have 30 days to provide reimbursement.
+After the 30 days are up, you're entitled to interest — and Mighty's AI tracks this and pushes back if the insurer is late.

-• Missed deadlines can get your case thrown out immediately
+- Missed deadlines can disqualify your claim immediately

-• You can only file a lawsuit against the other driver if the state deems you have a “serious injury”
+- Filing a lawsuit against the other driver requires meeting the state's "serious injury" threshold

 Mighty Has Your Back